 12.9 Jurisdiction.
 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Contract or its subject matter or formation (including non-contractual disputes or claims).

 No purchase necessary.
-We are giving away one Hotel Chocolat hamper and one Cadbury children's hamper to one lucky winner.
+We are giving away £100 worth of Love2Shop vouchers to one lucky winner.
 There is no cash alternative.
 The prize and dates are not transferable.
-The competition is not open to any employees of Arbury Group or their family members.
+The competition is not open to any employees of Arbury Group or their direct family members including mother, father, sibling, child, grandparent or partner.
 Only one entry per person.
-You can enter the competition via Facebook only, and there will be one winner overall selected at random from all eligible entries on this platform.
+You can enter the competition via Facebook, Twitter or Instagram, and there will be one winner overall selected at random from our entries on these platforms.
 The winner will be notified on social media within seven days of the competition closing date.
-The winner’s name and winning entry may be used in post-promotional publicity.
+The winner's name and winning image may be used in post promotional publicity.
 All competition entries may be used in post-promotional activity.
+You must be at least 18 years old to enter.
 The promoter’s decision is final.
-Entries close at midnight on Sunday 8th April.
+Entries close at midnight on Saturday 30th June 2018.